tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataDownloadQc/lessons/lesson2.md

 - Download SRA Next Generation Sequencing Data
 - Understand Fasta, GFF, and Fastq file formats

+## SARS-Cov-2 Reference Data

 The [US National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/) (NCBI) hosts repositories for many types of biomedical and genomics data.
 Today we'll retrieve reference data from the [Genomes Database FTP server](https://ftp.ncbi.nlm.nih.gov/genomes/) as well as the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra).

-## SARS-Cov-2 Reference Data

-### Download Reference Data
+### Downloading Reference Data

 We will use the `wget` command to download our reference data from the NCBI repository: